lalashiwoya/Node_Classification/README.md

 ## Project Structure

 ### 1. Data Preparation
-Data for the [Cora dataset](https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz) will be automatically downloaded if not present in a folder named "cora" in the current working directory.
+Data for the [Cora dataset](https://linqs-data.soe.ucsc.edu/public/lbc/cora.tgz) will be automatically downloaded if not present in a folder named `cora` in the current working directory.
 The dataset includes papers (nodes), embeddings (features), categories of papers (labels), and citation relationships (edges).

 - **Adjacency Matrix Generation:** Create an adjacency matrix using the citation relationships (edges) among the papers.
 - **Normalization:** Apply normalization to both the features (embeddings) and the adjacency matrix to standardize data scales.